daxxam2000/site/_ttrpg/Imperial-Archives-Orbital-Installation.md

 year: 2026
 status: "Released"
 players: "2–5"
-tagline: "A rules-light 40k fan game.
-Non-commercial."
+tagline: "A rules-light 40k fan game you can download for free, non-commercial."
-blurb: "A 132-page tabletop RPG of investigation in the Warhammer 40k universe, Liminal Horror rules."
+blurb: "A 132-page tabletop RPG of investigation in the Warhammer 40k universe, Liminal Horror rules.
+Includes player manuals, character sheets, and clue handouts"
 cover: /assets/images/IA-OI-Facilitator.png
 links:
-  - { label: "Microsite",   url: "https://example.com/dust-and-iron",                      featured: true }
+  - { label: "Download Package",   url: "https://example.com/dust-and-iron",                      featured: true }
   - { label: "DriveThruRPG", url: "https://www.drivethrurpg.com/" }
   - { label: "itch.io",      url: "https://itch.io/" }
 ---

-A small game I've been carrying around for years.
-The mechanics fit on the back of a napkin; the world is the kind of west that never quite was, where the trains are late and the towns are honest about their secrets.

-**What's in the book:** a setting primer, a 12-step ride generator, six pre-made debts, six pre-made strangers, and a one-page reference sheet you can print and lose at the table.

-**What it's good for:** short campaigns, single sessions, the kind of evening where someone wants to be the marshal and someone else wants to be the ghost.

-> Replace the cover image with your own and update the `links:` block in this file's front matter when the microsite goes live.
+/assets/images/IA-OI-Facilitator.png

+An unofficial and not for commercial release sci-fi horror TTRPG, but you can download and play-test it for yourself.
+Give me some feedback on what you think works or not.

+Set in the far future where there is no scientific progress, only dogma and war, the forces of humanity are beset on all sides by aliens and heretics.
+Yet worst of all is when the great Imperium of humanity's factions vie for power and control, seeing each other as obstacles to glory.
+This is where the Inquisition steps in, and nobody wants to deal with the Inquisition.

+This story revolves around an abandoned	Orbital Installation, high above a megacity in the throws of rebellion.
+You are a solider of the Astra Militarum, one of countless millions across the galaxy.
+Kidnapped by the Inquisition, you are forced to become an Investigator, sent on a mission to explore the Orbital Installation.

+What you find there will change the course of humanity's future.

+**What's in the book:** a 3-phase game with 6 different endings set across detailed levels of the station, character sheets and creation tables along with Liminal Horror rules, encounter and radio transmission tables, many monsters to fight, 30 detailed handouts, and an Investigator Manual to give to players with reference rules and character sheets to write on.

+**What it's good for:** a short dungeon crawler campaign that takes place in-game over a day or two, 6-8 sessions, people that like sci-fi horror but want to poke about investigating what happened in their own time, partake in morally grey decision-making with galactic consequences.

+**Inspirations:** a mash-up of the games Dead Space, Resident Evil, Signalis, SOMA.
+TTRPG influences are [The Bureau by Goblin Archives](https://goblinarchives.itch.io/the-bureau), [ARC by Momatoes](https://momatoes.itch.io/arc), [PRESSURE by Osprey Games](https://www.drivethrurpg.com/en/product/459432/pressure-industrial-science-fiction-roleplaying)

+> This work is not for commercial release.
+This work is unofficial fan material and is an independent production by Maxfield J Weir and is not affiliated with Goblin Archives LLC or Games Workshop.
+Liminal Horror is © by Goblin Archives LLC.
+Warhammer 40,000 is © by Games Workshop.
+No challenge to ownership is intended.
+No AI was used.